Master Productivity: 15 Expert-Approved Daily Tips

 2. Manage Interruptions

-Most productivity hacks focus on the person trying to concentrate and get their work done, but many don’t consider outside interference.
+Most productivity hacks focus on the person trying to concentrate and finish their work, but many don’t consider outside interference.

-Whether it’s family, colleagues, or friends, it’s important to set boundaries to let people know you aren’t available to chat or hang out because you’re working.
-For remote workers, this is an especially prevalent problem.
+Whether it’s family, colleagues, or friends, setting boundaries is important to let people know you aren’t available to chat or hang out because you’re working.
+This is an especially prevalent problem for remote workers.

 Working from home comes with many perks, but one of the downfalls is dealing with those at home who want to reach out to us whenever they feel like it.

-To increase productivity, let others know you aren’t available to eliminate the chances of distraction.
-Put a “Do Not Disturb” sign on the door and turn on the Do Not Disturb feature on your phone, so incoming notifications, calls, and texts are silenced.
+To increase productivity, let others know you aren’t available to eliminate distraction.
+Put a “Do Not Disturb” sign on the door and turn on the Do Not Disturb feature on your phone so incoming notifications, calls, and texts are silenced.

-Setting boundaries is crucial to your productivity, and the faster you set rules in place, the better.
+Setting boundaries is crucial to your productivity, and the faster you set rules, the better.

 Zakiyah Toor, Content Marketer @ IsItWP